 16. The school relies upon a wide range of assessment forms in order to gain an insight into each child's current and potential academic capacities.
-Underlying verbal, nonverbal and quantitative and spatial reasoning abilities are assessed in through CAT tests, whilst a battery of other online and adaptive assessment forms, including NGRT and AI generated assessments, provide further data and context.
-Written papers are also completed in English and maths, whilst Knowledge Tests in subjects such as science and French also provide a snapshot of learning.
+Underlying verbal, nonverbal and quantitative and spatial reasoning abilities are assessed in Years 3, 4, 5 and 6 through CAT tests, whilst a battery of other online and adaptive assessment forms, including NGRT and Atom-generated assessments, provide further data and context.

+Written papers are also completed in English and maths, whilst Knowledge Tests in subjects such as science also provide a snapshot of learning.
+Assessments are also made with regard to other external influences, e.g.ll+ entrance results, academic, sporting and music scholarships, to ascertain the quality of the curriculum.

-The logging and subsequent analysis of formal assessment data for English and maths is facilitated by the use of google sheets in the Assessment Folder on Sharepoint.
+The logging and subsequent analysis of formal assessment data for English and maths is facilitated by the use of google sheets in the Assessment Folder in Drive.